ahmednasri05/JupyterNotebook/README.md

 # JupyterNotebook
-Ibm Data science Jupyter Assignment
+### Ibm Data science Jupyter Assignment:
+click this link for a rendered Version of the Notebook: